entando/entando-docs/vuepress/docs/docs/concepts/README.md

 ### What is an ingress

-An Ingress is a Kuberntes resource which purpose is to expose HTTP and HTTPS routes from outside the cluster to services within the cluster.
+An Ingress is a Kubernetes resource which purpose is to expose HTTP and HTTPS routes from outside the cluster to services within the cluster.
 Traffic routing is controlled by rules defined on the Ingress resource.

 ### How ingresses are used in an Entando Cluster